Gokulhariprasath/student-managment-System/README.md

 http://localhost:8080/student

-Method	Endpoint	Description	Example Body
+Method     	Endpoint   	       Description
-POST	/create	Create a new student record	{ "name": "Hari", "age": 21, "course": "B.Tech" }
-GET	/getAll	Get all students	—
+POST	     /create	      Create a new student record GET	       /getAll	      Get all students
-GET	/{studentId}	Get details of a student by ID	— DELETE	/{studentId}	Delete a student by ID	—
+GET	       /{studentId}   Get details of a student by ID DELETE  	 /{studentId}	  Delete a student by ID
 🧪 Example API Testing (Postman)
 ➕ Create a Student